beycmp/Beyond-Compare/README.md

 Advanced comparison rules allow filtering of whitespace, comments, timestamps, and other non-essential differences.
 This is especially valuable for developers working with source code, configuration files, and structured data formats such as XML and JSON.
 Built-in merge functionality enables controlled conflict resolution, helping teams maintain consistent file versions.

 Beyond Compare also supports secure FTP and SFTP connections, enabling remote file comparisons and synchronization.
 Automation through scripting and command-line execution allows integration into development pipelines, scheduled tasks, and backup verification processes.
-These capabilities make the software suitable for both individual professionals and enterprise environments that require reliable data management.
+These capabilities make the software suitable for both individual professionals and enterprise environments that require reliable data management

 ## System Requirements and Usage Considerations